Dr Bruce Macfarlane

 I obtained a consultant position in Gastroenterology at Mt Vernon and Watford (now West Herts NHS Trust) in 1996.
 I was initially the sole gastroenterology consultant with no trainees and a shared endoscopy Unit.
 The West Herts Unit has, over the years, been built up into a extremely efficient operation, offering a diverse range of services, with a dedicated Gastro ward, 8 trainees and a much expanded endoscopy unit.
 My sub-specialty interest is in colonoscopy and advanced therapeutic colonoscopy.
 From my Royal Free training, I also have an interest in the evaluation of abnormal liver function tests and from my PhD, I have an interest in the evaluation of iron deficiency anaemia.

 I have been a consultant in private practice since 1997, managing most areas of gastroenterology for the past 20 years.

-Over my career I have held the following positions: 1) Program Director then Chairman for Speciality Gastroenterology Training, London North West, for 4 yrs, 2) Clinical tutor West Herts NHS Trust, for 10 years, 3) Program Director for Foundation Year 1 training West Herts NHS Trust, for 5 years, 4) MAC chairman Spire Hospital Bushey, for 3 years.
+Over my career I have held the following positions: Program Director then Chairman for Speciality Gastroenterology Training, London North West for 4 years, Clinical tutor West Herts NHS Trust for 10 years, Program Director for Foundation Year 1 training West Herts NHS Trust for 5 years and MAC chairman Spire Bushey Hospital for 3 years.